 No matter what causes your partition to disappear, there are various methods you can use to recover the data that was lost.

-If you’ve created a backup of the volume that was lost, you can use this backup to easily restore the files that were lost.
-Restoring from backups is probably the most effective way of getting back all the files that were lost with the most success.
+If you’ve created a backup of the volume that was lost, or even the data itself, you can use this backup to easily restore the files that were lost.
+Restoring from backups is the most effective way of getting back all the files that were lost with the most success.

 1. Download and install Disk Drill.
 Open it.

 3. When the scan has finished, click on Review found items.
-Review found items
+If you want to recover everything instead, simply click Recover all.Reviewing unallocated data.

-If none of the previous methods worked for you, or if you’re not particularly confident performing the steps necessary, then you might be better off using a professional recovery service.
+If none of the previous methods worked for you, you’re not particularly confident performing the steps necessary, or the hard drive is showing signs of physical damage (like clicking or grinding), then you’re better off using a professional recovery service to recover data from unallocated partition.

 How to Fix an Unallocated Hard Drive